Berlinia/deltagreenery/README.md

     1. Click "Environment variables", find the "path" variable, and double-click to open it.
     1. Click "New" and paste in the path to the MongoDB "bin" folder.
     1. Click "OK" three times to close all the windows.
     1. In the second command prompt, run "mongo", which allows you to edit the database.
+If you installed MonoDB Shell, run "mongosh" instead.
     1. Type `use homebrewery` to create The Homebrewery database.
 You should see `switched to db homebrewery`.
     1. Type `db.brews.insertOne({"title":"test"})` to create a blank document.
 You should see `{
 acknowledged: true,